-Dialectical behavior therapy, commonly known as DBT, is a specific type of cognitive-behavioral psychotherapy.
-It’s a highly effective form of therapy that is used to treat many mental health disorders such as depression, borderline personality disorder, and others.
+Dialectical behavior therapy, commonly known as DBT, is a specific type of cognitive behavioral model in psychotherapy.
+It’s a highly effective form of therapy that helps to treat many mental health disorders such as depression, borderline personality disorder, and others.

 Psychologist Marsha M. Linehan first developed dialectical behavioral therapy in the late 1980s.
 It was originally developed to help better treat borderline personality disorder.
-It has since been used to treat many other types of disorders.
+It has since been successful in treating many other types of disorders.

 There are three main characteristics of DBT that set it apart from other forms of therapy.